DigiScore/digiscore.github.io/pages/wolff1.md

 ### **Actions to do**:

   - Read the participation info sheet (at the bottom of this page).
-Ask question if you have any then sign the consent form
+Ask questions if you have any, then sign the consent form
   - Read Wolff’s original programme notes, performers’ instructions and the list of principles (all below).
 It is important that you develop your own interpretation strategy, so please use the further reading and resources provided or search the net for info.
   - Have a play through using the original example of the score below (or any page from his score) to test out your interpretation strategy.
 Record it, how well do you feel it matches Wolff’s programme notes?
   - Then, spend some time practicing your interpretation strategy with the Wolff 1 practice video.